 Examples of sites that have (or currently do) limit VPN traffic:

 - Banks (blacklisted IP addresses)

 Blocking VPN traffic requires identifying VPN traffic.
 Fortunately, there are several techniques you can use to disguise VPN traffic, making it almost unblockable.

 How VPNs are Blocked

-DPI is what allows your ISP to tell the difference between youtube, web browser, VPN, skype or any of 1000+ other types of traffic.
+Deep packet inspection is what allows your ISP to tell the difference between youtube, web browser, VPN, skype or any of 1000+ other types of traffic.
 DPI is how a network can throttle, restrict, or even block certain types of traffic.

 But here’s the key: If you can disguise your VPN traffic as regular web browser traffic, you can make it impossible for a network to block your VPN (unless they’re willing to block all https browser traffic.
 Not likely).

 Bypass DPI: Use stealth protocols to obfuscate packet headers and circumvent fingerprinting.

 VPN services rent huge pools of IP addresses which are shared among users with active VPN connections.
 Often these IPs are from the same ‘c-block’ of IP addresses, e.g. 100.65.192.1, 100.65.192.2 etc.